MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 >[!NOTE]
 > For the backed-up items to be visible in the Azure portal, the DPM version must be 1807 (5.1.378.0) or 2019 (version 10.19.58.0 or later) .

-You use the Dashboard to get a quick overview of the state of your System Center - Data Protection Manager (DPM) backups in Windows Azure Backup.
+You use the Dashboard to get a quick overview of the state of your System Center - Data Protection Manager (DPM) backups in Microsoft Azure Backup.
 The Dashboard provides a centralized gateway to view servers protected by backup vaults as follows:

 -   **Usage Overview** shows how you're using the backup vault.
 You can select a vault and see how much storage is being consumed by the vault versus the amount of storage provided by your subscription.
 You can also see the number of servers registered to the vault.